Derrick Adkins

 Derrick Ralph Adkins (born July 2, 1970) is a former American track and field athlete who specialized in the 400-meter hurdles.
 He was an Olympic gold medalist in that event at the 1996 Summer Olympics and World Champion at the 1995 World Championships in Athletics.
-He was the fastest man in the world in the 1994 and 1996 seasons and holds a personal record of 47.54 seconds.
+He was the fastest man in the world in the 1994 and 1996 seasons, and holds a personal record of 47.54 seconds.
 Adkins was a two-time national champion at the USA Outdoor Track and Field Championships.

 A Georgia Institute of Technology alumnus, he won back-to-back gold medals at the Summer Universiade from 1991 to 1993.
 He was also a gold medalist at the 1994 Goodwill Games and the 1996 IAAF Grand Prix Final.
 He represented the United States four times at the World Championships in Athletics, also reaching the final in 1991 and 1993.

 Following his competitive retirement he remained connected with the sport and served as director of The Armory Track and Field Center between 2006 and 2011.

 Biography

 Early life

 Born in Brooklyn, New York, Adkins was raised in Lakeview, New York in Long Island where he attended Malverne High School, graduating in 1988.
 That year he was ranked as the number one high school 400-meter hurdler in the nation, having run the race in 50.71 seconds.
 He attended Georgia Tech where he earned a bachelor's degree at the George W. Woodruff School of Mechanical Engineering in June 1993.
-Coached by Buddy Fowlkes and Grover Hinsdale at Georgia Tech, he became a six-time All American in the 400-meter hurdles and in the 4×400-meter relay.
+He also earned a certificate in biomedical engineering.
+Coached by Buddy Fowlkes and Grover Hinsdale at Georgia Tech, he became a six-time All American in the 400-meter hurdles and in the 4 × 400-meter relay.

 His first international success was a gold medal double in the 400 m hurdles and 4 × 400-meter relay at the 1989 Pan American Junior Athletics Championships.